yogidevendra/docs/docs/troubleshooting.md

 ### What happens if Hadoop is not installed?

-Installation will be successful, however Hadoop Configuration page in dtManage (e.g. http://localhost:9090) will expect hadoop binary (/usr/bin/hadoop) & DFS location.
+Installation will be successful, however Hadoop Configuration page in dtManage (e.g. http://localhost:9090) will expect Hadoop binary (/usr/bin/hadoop) & DFS location.

 ![HadoopConfiguration.png](images/troubleshooting/image02.png)